Alexander-Shein/EmpCore/README.md

 There're 6 solution folders in this repository:

 # Domain solution folder
 This folder contains projects for `Central Domain Layer`.
-This layer contains all business logic.
+This layer contains all the business logic.
 This is a heart of software.

+Domain models must be encapsulated and always in a valid state.

 There're base classes for the following patterns from `Domain Driven Design`: `Value Objects`, `Entities`, `Aggregate Roots`, `Domain Events` etc.
 - `Value Objects` (VO): Immutable objects compared by values.
 They can't be changed.
 If 2 value objects have the same values - they are equal.
 VO has no Id.